Author · Survivor · Advocate

 When the Number Doesn't Make Sense

-When her husband's testosterone came back at a level of 3, Jennifer refused to accept the explanations that almost made sense.
-Two years later they found a pituitary tumor the size of a grape.
+Jennifer had to fight just to get her husband tested.
+Then, when his testosterone came back at a level of 3, she advocated and got him in front of the right people when the system was failing her.
+It took two years before they found his pituitary tumor.
+It was the size of a grape, just as she'd suspected all along.
 He had brain surgery.
 He is alive.
 This is the book she couldn't find when she needed it.

 "My grandmother was not a medical professional.
-She was a woman sitting at home reading a magazine.
+She was someone who saw something and spoke up.
+She refused to brush it off.
 She saved our lives."

 Jennifer Saterdal